abinjose-qualcomm/build-guide/topic/k2c-qli-build-ga/workspace_view.rst

    |ws_standalone_3|

--  Directory structure after building firmware of ``qualcomm-linux-spf-1-0_amss_standard_oem_nomodem`` is shown in the following figure:
+-  The directory structure after building firmware of ``qualcomm-linux-spf-1-0_amss_standard_oem_nomodem`` is shown in the following figure: